ejnij/Godot-DialogGraphPlugin/README.md

 ### Editor
 [![Editor](/editor.png)](https://raw.githubusercontent.com/ejnij/Godot-DialogGraphPlugin/master/editor.png)
 The editor is used for designing dialog graphs which can then be exported and used by the manager node.
+The buttons on the left create graph nodes.
+The buttons on the right let you load/save the dialog graph, export it for the Manager node, or clear the view.

 ### Manager node
 [![Manager](/manager.png)](https://raw.githubusercontent.com/ejnij/Godot-DialogGraphPlugin/master/manager.png)

 The manager node is used to manage and communicate with the dialog graph you exported, while your game is running.
+You can choose the exported dialog you created in the Manager node's view.
+It has signals for when it reaches a Speech node or a Choice node.
+Each providing the relevant dialog data as an Array of Strings.
+To inform it when a choice was chosen, you can use choice_picked(choice_index).

 ## Bugs / Issues